akumar2709/SCLERA/README.md

 **DO NOT USE THIS SOFTWARE TO SECURE ANY
 REAL-WORLD DATA OR COMPUTATION!**

-This software is a proof-of-concept meant for testing purposes only.
+This software is a proof-of-concept. meant for testing purposes only.